ExpertIce Badges

 • Maintain accurate records of all financial transactions related to the estate.

-• Prepare and provide an accounting to beneficiaries and the court as required by Oregon law.
+• Prepare and provide an accounting as required by California law.

 9. Distribution of Assets:

-• Distribute the remaining assets of the estate to beneficiaries as directed by the will or, if there is no will, in accordance with Oregon’s intestate succession laws.
+• Distribute the remaining assets of the estate to beneficiaries as directed by the will or, if there is no will, in accordance with California’s intestate succession laws.

 • Obtain court approval for the final distribution.